epics-base/ci-scripts/README.md

 - xilinx_zynq_a9_qemu w/ libbsd

 Build configuration [can be found here][ref.rtems5build].
-Set `RTEMS_TARGET` to configure the EPICS target architecture and `RSB_BUILD` to select the RTEMS toolchain release name/data from https://github.com/mdavidsaver/rsb/releases.
+Set `RSB_BUILD` to select the RTEMS toolchain release name/data from https://github.com/mdavidsaver/rsb/releases.

-RTEMS 5 builds need to be switched to a newer ubuntu version (aka. **os: ubuntu-20.04** with GitHub Actions, **dist: focal** with Travis-CI or
+RTEMS 5 builds need to be switched to ubuntu version >= 20 (aka. **os: ubuntu-20.04** with GitHub Actions, **dist: focal** with Travis-CI or
 **image: ubuntu:focal** with GitLab CI/CD).

-## LINUX_CROSS
+## Cross Compilation

-Setting the `LINUX_CROSS_<name>` environment variable enables cross-compiling to Linux for the provided target.
-The value of the environment variable should be the compiler prefix to be used.
+Setting the `CI_CROSS_TARGETS` environment variable enables cross-compiling from Linux to the provided targets architectures.
+The value of the environment variable must  contain the EPICS architecture and - depending on the target - may contain additional information like the compiler prefix to be used or the version of the target OS.

-For example, to cross-compile for linux-arm with hard floating points

-- ensure you have the `g++-arm-linux-gnueabihf` package installed, if your CI is on Ubuntu or Debian
-- set the environment variable `LINUX_CROSS_arm=arm-linux-gnueabihf`
+Multiple cross-targets can be added to the `CI_CROSS_TARGETS` variable by separating them with a colon (`:`) character.

+For example, possible values are:

+- linux-aarch64
+- linux-arm@arm-linux-gnueabi
+- linux-arm@arm-linux-gnueabihf
+- linux-ppc
+- linux-ppc64
+- win32-x86-mingw
+- windows-x64-mingw
+- RTEMS-pc386-qemu@4.9
+- RTEMS-pc386-qemu@4.10
+- RTEMS-pc686-qemu@5

 ## Debugging